PhotoPay/photopay-android/README.md

 #### <a name="uk_qr"></a> UK payment QR code recognizer

 The [`UnitedKingdomQrCodePaymentRecognizer`](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/photopay/unitedkingdom/UnitedKingdomQrCodePaymentRecognizer.html) is used for scanning payment information from payment QR codes in United Kingdom.
 Please [contact us](help.microblink.com) for more information about supported QR code standards.
+## <a name="pdf417Recognizer"></a> PDF417 recognizer

+The [`Pdf417Recognizer`](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/blinkbarcode/pdf417/Pdf417Recognizer.html) is recognizer specialised for scanning [PDF417 2D barcodes](https://en.wikipedia.org/wiki/PDF417).
+This recognizer can recognize only PDF417 2D barcodes - for recognition of other barcodes, please refer to [BarcodeRecognizer](#barcodeRecognizer).

+This recognizer can be used in any context, but it works best with the [`BarcodeScanActivity`](https://photopay.github.io/photopay-android/com/microblink/activity/BarcodeScanActivity.html), which has UI best suited for barcode scanning.

+## <a name="barcodeRecognizer"></a> Barcode recognizer

+The [`BarcodeRecognizer`](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/blinkbarcode/barcode/BarcodeRecognizer.html) is recognizer specialised for scanning various types of barcodes.
+This recognizer should be your first choice when scanning barcodes as it supports lots of barcode symbologies, including the [PDF417 2D barcodes](https://en.wikipedia.org/wiki/PDF417), thus making [PDF417 recognizer](#pdf417Recognizer) possibly redundant, which was kept only for its simplicity.

+As you can see from [javadoc](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/blinkbarcode/barcode/BarcodeRecognizer.html), you can enable multiple barcode symbologies within this recognizer, however keep in mind that enabling more barcode symbologies affects scanning performance - the more barcode symbologies are enabled, the slower the overall recognition performance.
+Also, keep in mind that some simple barcode symbologies that lack proper redundancy, such as [Code 39](https://en.wikipedia.org/wiki/Code_39), can be recognized within more complex barcodes, especially 2D barcodes, like [PDF417](https://en.wikipedia.org/wiki/PDF417).

+This recognizer can be used in any context, but it works best with the [`BarcodeScanActivity`](https://photopay.github.io/photopay-android/com/microblink/activity/BarcodeScanActivity.html), which has UI best suited for barcode scanning.
+## <a name="simNumberRecognizer"></a> SIM number recognizer

+The [`SimNumberRecognizer`](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/blinkbarcode/simnumber/SimNumberRecognizer.html) is a special type of barcode recognizer specifically tailored for performing recognition of barcodes on packagings of [SIM cards](https://en.wikipedia.org/wiki/Subscriber_identity_module).
+This recognizer is useful in combination with some ID recognizers in use cases when application requires quick scanning of SIM number on the packaging of new mobile network subscriber after scanning the new subscriber's identity document.

+This recognizer can be used in any context.
+However, we recommend its usage in combination with any ID document recognizer within custom UI.

+## <a name="documentCaptureRecognizer"></a> Document capture recognizer

+The [`DocumentCaptureRecognizer`](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/blinkinput/documentcapture/DocumentCaptureRecognizer.html) is used for taking cropped document images.

+This recognizer can be used in any context, but it works best with the [`document capture UI`](#documentCaptureUiComponent) which takes high resolution document images and guides the user through the image capturing process.

+## <a name="blinkInputRecognizer"></a> BlinkInput recognizer

+The [`BlinkInputRecognizer`](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/blinkinput/BlinkInputRecognizer.html) is generic OCR recognizer used for scanning segments which enables specifying `Processors` that will be used for scanning.
+Most commonly used `Processor` within this recognizer is [`ParserGroupProcessor`](https://photopay.github.io/photopay-android/com/microblink/entities/processors/parserGroup/ParserGroupProcessor.html) that activates all `Parsers` in the group to extract data of interest from the OCR result.

+This recognizer can be used in any context.
+It is used internally in the implementation of the provided [`FieldByFieldOverlayController`](https://photopay.github.io/photopay-android/com/microblink/fragment/overlay/FieldByFieldOverlayController.html).

+`Processors` are explained in [The Processor concept](#processorConcept) section and you can find more about `Parsers` in [The Parser concept](#parserConcept) section.

+## <a name="detectorRecognizer"></a> Detector recognizer

+The [`DetectorRecognizer`](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/detector/DetectorRecognizer.html) is recognizer for scanning generic documents using custom `Detector`.
+You can find more about `Detector` in [The Detector concept](#detectorConcept) section. `DetectorRecognizer` can be used simply for document detection and obtaining its image.
+The more interesting use case is data extraction from the custom document type. `DetectorRecognizer` performs document detection and can be configured to extract fields of interest from the scanned document by using **Templating API**.
+You can find more about Templating API in [this](#detectorTemplating) section.

+This recognizer can be used in any context, but it works best with the activity which has UI suited for document scanning.
+## <a name="blinkcard_recognizers"></a> BlinkCard recognizers

+BlinkCard recognizers work best with the [`BlinkCardActivity`](#blinkcardUiComponent), which has UI best suited for payment / debit card scanning.

+### <a name="blink_card_combined"></a> BlinkCard recognizer
+The [`BlinkCardRecognizer`](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/blinkcard/BlinkCardRecognizer.html) scans back side of Payment / Debit card after scanning the front side and combines data from both sides.

+### <a name="elite_blink_card_combined"></a> BlinkCardElite recognizer
+The [`BlinkCardEliteRecognizer`](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/blinkcard/BlinkCardEliteRecognizer.html) scans back side of elite Payment / Debit card after scanning the front side and combines data from both sides.
 # <a name="fieldByFieldFeature"></a> `Field by field` scanning feature

 [`Field by field`](#fieldByFieldFeature) scanning feature is designed for scanning small text fields which are called scan elements.
 Elements are scanned in the predefined order.
 For each scan element, specific [`Parser`](#parserConcept) that will extract structured data of interest from the OCR result is defined.
 Focusing on the small text fields which are scanned one by one enables implementing support for the **free-form documents** because field detection is not required.
 The user is responsible for positioning the field of interest inside the scanning window and the scanning process guides him.
 When implementing support for the custom document, only fields of interest has to be defined.